Meet the Coaches

 matthew_ridge@davidsondavie.edu

-During its 15-year history, the men’s basketball program at Davidson-Davie Community College has become one of the elite junior college programs in the country.
-Under the leadership of Head Coach, Matt Ridge, the Storm has won 396 games in fifteen years, against just 80 losses.
-The 396 wins are the most wins by any National Junior College Athletic Association (NJCAA) Division II or Division III program in the nation over the fifteen-year span.
-His 83.1% winning percentage is also the highest winning percentage in the country during this time frame.
-Also, the Storm has compiled a record of 226-19 (92.2 %) at home since the start of the program in 2007.
+During its 16-year history, the men’s basketball program at Davidson-Davie Community College has become one of the elite junior college programs in the country.
+Under the leadership of Head Coach, Matt Ridge, the Storm has won 431 games in fifteen years, against just 81 losses.
+The 431 wins are the most wins by any National Junior College Athletic Association (NJCAA) Division II or Division III program in the nation over the sixteen-year span.
+His 84.17% winning percentage is also the highest winning percentage in the country during this time frame.
+Also, the Storm has compiled a record of 240-19 (92.6 %) at home since the start of the program in 2007.

-Ridge has directed the Storm to nine outright regular-season Tarheel Conference Championships while being Co-Champions in four seasons.
-The Storm claimed the Region X Tournament Championship in 2010, 2011, 2017, 2020, 2021 and 2022.
-In seven of the fifteen seasons, the Storm has advanced to both the District VII Championships and the NJCAA National Tournament.
-In national tournament play, the Storm finished 8th in 2010, 4th in 2011, 5th in 2016, 7th in 2017 and 2nd in both 2021 and 2022.
-The Storm won the District VII Championship for the sixth time in 15 years and finished 2nd in the National Tournament during the 2020-2021 season.
+Ridge has directed the Storm to ten outright regular-season Tarheel Conference Championships while being Co-Champions in four seasons.
+The Storm claimed the Region X Tournament Championship in 2010, 2011, 2017, 2020, 2021, 2022 & 2023.
+In eight of the sixteen seasons, the Storm has advanced to both the District VII Championships and the NJCAA National Tournament.
+In national tournament play, the Storm finished 8th in 2010, 4th in 2011, 5th in 2016, 7th in 2017, 2nd in both 2021 and 2022 and 5th in 2023.
+The Storm won the District VII Championship for the 8th time in 16 years.
 Unfortunately, the Storm did not get to attend the 2019-2020 NJCAA D2 National Tournament due to it being canceled because of the spread of the coronavirus (COVID-19) pandemic.

 The third season, 2009–2010, saw the Storm program continue to flourish, overcoming a number of injuries to go undefeated in the conference, capturing the outright Regular Season Championship.
 The team won the Region X title for the first time and defeated an extremely talented Montgomery College – Germantown In the District VII title game to advance to the NJCAA National Tournament in Delhi, N.Y.